Financial-Times/tapper_plug/README.md

 The `get/1` function also works directly from the value of the `private` property, if you only have access to `private`, e.g. in Absinthe.

-It is the application's responsibility to maintain the Trace Id across its child-spans, but it need not update the `Plug.Conn` as it goes.
+It is the application's responsibility to maintain the Trace Id across its child-spans, but it should not update the id in the `Plug.Conn` as it goes, since this plug is only interested in the top-level trace.

-## Filtering with `Tapper.Plug.PrefixFilter`
+## Filtering with `Tapper.Plug.Filter`

 This filter takes a list of URL path prefixes (in either path or patch-segment list format) which should be excluded from sampling, even if a sampled or debug B3 header is sent.
 It sets the